-This box amplifies and filters the signals from the phototube and tells the computer that there is data available to be recorded.
+This box amplifies and filters the signals from the photo tube and tells the computer that there is data available to be recorded.
 Here's what's what with this box:

-a) INPUT: The INPUT connector takes the input signal from the phototube.
+a) INPUT: The connector labeled INPUT takes the input signal from the photo tube.

-b) ANALOG OUT: This connector sends the amplified signal to the MAC/LC INTERFACE and ultimately to the computer.
+b) ANALOG OUT: This connector sends the amplified signal to the INTERFACE box and ultimately to the computer.

-c) TRIG OUT: The output from this connector tells the computer that an event is coming and it needs to "get ready to count".
+c) TRIG OUT: The output from this connector tells the computer that an event is coming, "get ready to count".